steegosaur/codestats.lua/README.md

 `codestats.lua` is a Lua script for analyzing plaintext source code of various languages.
 It is currently in a rather simple form, and consists of the main script file and a configuration file for the language information.
-More advanced algorithms for language recognisation, line counting, and so on may be coming.
-More statistics will also be added by time.
+Note that this script is not actively maintained and updates and rewrites are highly unlikely.

+Note: This script has not undergone much testing at all.
+There will be bugs.

 The only requirement for running `codestats.lua` is a Lua 5.1-compliant interpreter.
-(Update as of 2019-02-19: I am currently running it with lua5.3 and have not noticed any abnormalities.
+(Update as of 2019-02-19: I am currently running it with Lua 5.3 and have not noticed any abnormalities.
 YMMV.)

 No external calls are made (files are handled with Lua's built-in functions), and the script *should* therefore be platform independent.
 However, it has not been tested on other platforms than GNU/Linux.

-*This script in general has not undergone much testing at all.
-There will be bugs.*

-The functions of `codestats.lua` are rudimentary.
-The syntax is simple:
+The functions of `codestats.lua` are rudimentary and the syntax is simple:

     ./codestats.lua file.ext